auth0/docs/articles/product-lifecycle/migration/guides/migration-oauthro-oauthtoken-pwdless.md

   - secure-an-api
   - migrate
 ---
-# Migration Guide for Resource Owner Passwordless Credentials Exchange
+# Migration Guide: Resource Owner Passwordless Credentials Exchange

 Support for Resource Owner Password was added to [/oauth/token](/api/authentication#authorization-code).
 Usage of the [/oauth/ro](/api/authentication#resource-owner) endpoint was deprecated on July 08, 2017.
 This endpoint was used to exchange an OTP received by the end-user by email or SMS with for an `id_token` and an `access_token`.